The Last Emperox

 Gates of Fire

-Book Notes Written with a loving hand by kitt some time around 12:28 on 3 July 2020This book was recommended in a recent Ryan Holiday's book-reading newsletter.
+Book Notes Posted by kitt at 12:28 on 3 July 2020This book was recommended in a recent Ryan Holiday's book-reading newsletter.
 He had read the book 14 years ago, recently reread it, and was impressed with all the nuances of the book.
 Along with The Road, I picked up the book from the library.
 Related: I'm pretty sure that I read the Reading List emails faster than most people on the list, as the books Holiday recommends are usually available when I look for them, and have a backlog of holds about a week later.
 Is amusing to me.

 The book is the telling of the Battle of Thermopylae, more commonly known in today's culture as the battle that the 300 Spartans held off thousands of Persian invaders.
 Now, I am REALLY not a fan of historical fiction, to the point where I might say the movie is better I dislike historical fiction so much, but, well, this causes me to reconsider my stance.
 The book is written in third person, and not third person omniscient, which means we see the characters' actions, but don't hear their thoughts.
 I suspect this is why I enjoyed it, it was a story that didn't go too far.